The Farewell // A Tear Jerker (But Great For Learning Chinese)

 The Farewell Review – Main Characters

-As there are quite a lot of main characters in The Farewell getting your head around them all can be a little confusing.
+As there are quite a lot of main characters in The Farewell, getting your head around them all can be a little confusing – especially because in Chinese there are so many different words to describe family members!

-The first time I watched the film I definitely got a bit muddled trying to figure out how everyone was related.
+You can easily get a bit muddled trying to figure out how everyone is related.

-To make things easier you can see a list of the main characters and their relationship to protagonist Billi below:
+Luckily for you, we’re about to make things a lot easier, you can see a list of the main characters and their relationship to protagonist Billi below:

 Did you know Awkwafina won a Best Actress Golden Globe for her performance in The Farewell making her the first woman of Asian descent to win one!